D7039E-E7032E/Project-Report/README.md

 ### The simulator
 <p>
-The software Rviz [1] is a 3D visualizer created for the ROS framework.
-It was used to visualize published information from the robot and also used in a later stage to issue commands to the robot for navigation purposes.
-The software was chosen because of its tight integration with the ROS framework and ease of use.
+The software that will visualize what the robot experiences is RViz.
+This software will also be chosen because of its tight integration with the ROS framework.
-The TB3B and the world it was navigating was simulated using the software Gazebo.
-This software was also chosen because of its tight integration with the ROS framework.
+A TB3B will be simulated using the simulation software Gazebo.
+The reason this software will be chosen is because it is tightly integrated with the ROS framework.
 </p>

 <p>
-Rviz makes use of a file format called Universal Robotic Description Format (URDF).
-A URDF file describing the TB3B was used to describe the robot and its capabilities to Rviz.
-A camera was to be added to the real world robot and therefore a camera had to be added to the URDF describing the simulated robot.
-The camera was however never added to the real world robot.
-URDF files are written in XML by using the macro language xacro.
-This made the URDF files easier to maintain and to read.
+The software Rviz will make use of a file format called Universal Robotic Description Format (URDF).
+A URDF file describing the TB3B will be used to describe the robot and its capabilities to Rviz.
+A camera will be added to the robot and therefore a camera will have to be added to the URDF describing the robot.
+URDF files will be written in XML but by using the macro language xacro.
+This will make the URDF files easier to maintain and to read.
+URDF can be visualized using the URDF package that exists within ROS.
+This could prove useful to ensure the camera is connected to the body of the robot.
 </p>

 <p>